go-goim/msg-worker/README.md

-# msg-server
+# msg-worker

-receive msg from user and send msg persistence connection server.
+worker of handle mq msg and send it to push server which user connected.